penguinpowernz/observium-agent/README.md

 Download the latest package section and install it using `dpkg`:

 ```
+This deb is out of date from the actual git file

 monitored-device:~$ wget https://www.dropbox.com/s/xg89ycqm5gurkzu/observium-agent_0.2.0-beta_all.deb
 monitored-device:~$ dpkg -i observium-agent.deb
 Unpacking observium-agent (from observium-agent.deb) ...